onflow/contract-updater/README.md

 /// 1 - Create a host and save it in your contract-hosting account at MigrationContractStaging.HostStoragePath access(all) fun createHost(): @Host
-/// 2 - Call stageContract() with the host reference and contract name and contract code you wish to stage. access(all) fun stageContract(host: &Host, name: String, code: String)
+/// 2 - Call stageContract() with the host reference and contract name and contract code you wish to stage.
+/// NOTE: making updates to staged code resets validation status for that contract. access(all) fun stageContract(host: &Host, name: String, code: String)
 /// Removes the staged contract code from the staging environment. access(all) fun unstageContract(host: &Host, name: String)